Siphon880gh/wp-icon-plugin/README.md

    - Toggle "Loop animation continuously" for infinite animation
    - Enable "Pulse on click" for click interaction feedback

-### Step 3: Add Visual Effects (Optional)
+### Step 4: Add Visual Effects (Optional)

 1. Click "Advanced Visual Effects" to expand styling options:
    - Choose a **blend mode** for creative color mixing effects
    - Enable **drop shadow** and pick a custom color for depth

-### Step 4: Save and Get Shortcode
+### Step 5: Save and Get Shortcode

 1. Click the large "💾 Save All Settings" button at the bottom of the page
 2. You'll see a success message confirming all settings were saved
-3. The shortcode will appear in a dedicated card:
+3. The shortcode will appear in a dedicated card with the cursor's unique ID:
    ```
-   [custom_cursor]
+   [custom_cursor id="1"]
    ```
 4. Click "📋 Copy Shortcode" for one-click copying
-5. Paste the shortcode into any WordPress page or post where you want the custom cursor
+5. Paste the shortcode into any WordPress page or post
+6. **Use different cursor IDs** on different pages to show different cursors!

 ## How It Works

+### Gallery System
+- All cursors are stored in a JSON array in WordPress options
+- Each cursor has a unique auto-incremented ID
+- Navigate between cursors using left/right arrow buttons
+- Current cursor position tracked separately for seamless editing
+- Automatic migration from single-cursor to gallery on first load

+### Frontend Display
+- Shortcode `[custom_cursor id="X"]` loads specific cursor by ID
 - The shortcode applies the custom cursor to the entire page when activated
 - **For static cursors:** Uses CSS `cursor` property with your image URL
 - **For animated cursors:** Creates a floating div element that tracks mouse movement
 - All animations use CSS3 keyframes for smooth performance
 - Visual effects (blend modes, shadows) are applied via CSS filters
 - Click animations respond to mousedown/mouseup events
-- Falls back to default cursor if the custom image fails to load
+- Falls back to default cursor if the custom image fails to load or cursor ID doesn't exist

 ## Requirements